← Illusions in the Boardroom

 The board pack presents parallel descriptions of different aspects of the organisation using different measures, none of which connect investment to system behaviour.
 Each section is internally consistent and globally incoherent; the gap is bridged socially by translation roles whose existence is the cost of structural incoherence.

 The CEO of a mid-sized European insurer funded a three-year technology modernisation programme at € 40 million, hired a respected CTO, and approved a new organisational structure.
-Two years in, the core measures she cares about have not moved.
-She commissions an external review.
-The consultants produce 120 slides and recommend another reorganisation, a new operating model, a governance framework.
+Two years in, with the core measures she cares about unmoved, she commissions an external review, and the consultants produce 120 slides recommending another reorganisation, a new operating model, a governance framework.
 She approves the recommendations, because the structure provides nothing else to approve.
-The CEO is not incompetent; she is governing through representations that cannot be reconciled.
-This was the rational outcome of a governance model designed before software mediated value creation.
-The representations she receives were not designed to be tested against the system.
-They were designed to be approved.
+The problem is not CEO incompetence; she is governing through representations that cannot be reconciled.
+This was the rational outcome of a governance model designed before software mediated value creation, and the representations she receives were built to be approved, not tested against the system.

 ...